Introduction and policy context

-Despite impressive reductions in the average length of stay and the number of acute beds in the NHS over the past 30 years, wide variations remain both across and within different parts of the country that cannot fully be explained by differences in population need, case-mix or patient preference (see box below).
+Despite impressive reductions in the average length of stay and the number of acute beds in the NHS over the past 30 years, wide variations remain both across and within different parts of England that cannot fully be explained by differences in population need, case-mix or patient preference (see box below).
 Tackling some of this variation would not only free up beds but also improve outcomes for patients.

 - Examples of variation

-The rate of emergency admission to hospital for people aged 75 years and over who remain in hospital for less than 24 hours varies 4.2-fold from 2,260 to 9,536 per 100,000 of population (Right Care 2016, p 174).
+The rate of emergency admission to hospital for people aged 75 years and over who remain in hospital for less than 24 hours varies 4.2-fold among CCGs in England, from 2,260 to 9,536 per 100,000 of population.

-- 1. The seven CCGs with the highest rates and the seven CCGs with the lowest rates have been excluded from these figures.
+- 1The seven CCGs with the highest rates and the seven CCGs with the lowest rates have been excluded from these figures.